cmu-phil/tetrad-manual-rtd/docs/tests-and-scores-catalog.md

-# Tests and Scores: A Catalog
+# Tests and Scores: By Type

 Many Tetrad structure-learning algorithms rely on: